vsoch/vsoch.github.io/_posts/2019/2019-10-03-regression-wasm.md

  <li>updating a plot based on output from 3.</li>
 </ol>

-And of course we would also want to start with dummy data, and provide customization with respect to the column specified as the predictor variable, the name of an output file to save, and the delimiter of the data.
+And of course we would also want to start with dummy data, and provide input fields to customize inputs and outputs.

 ## In a Nutshell